wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

 It will be split up into separate helper functions, so much of the enumerated tests here will have their logic in code handled elsewhere, and split by phase.

+These will also largely be integration tests, especially on the methods that do not throw an Exception.
+They will be marked as such.

 ## BVA Step 1
 Input: The respective territory the current user wants to place their armies in, as well as the number of new armies to place there.

-The state of who owns the respective territory is also taken into account, in addition to the current phase of the game.
+Additionally, we need to know:
+- if the current Player can place this many armies
+- if the amount of armies to place is valid in our current game phase
+- if the user owns the territory.
+(Check done via the graph)

-Output: A yes/no answer whether the armies were placed successfully; an exception if they were not able to be placed successfully (i.e. another player owns the territory).
-Additionally, we care about if the territory was updated correctly - this means claiming in the scramble phase, or just ensuring the army count was updated.
+Output: A yes/no answer whether the armies were placed successfully.
+The "no" case will not occur - instead, an exception will be thrown if the armies were not able to be placed successfully (i.e. another player owns the territory).

+Additionally, we care about:
+- if the territory was updated correctly
+  - this means claiming in the scramble phase, or just ensuring the army count was updated.
+- decrementing the number of armies left to place for our player
+- updating who's turn it is, if necessary.
+  - This action should occur automatically for the phases:
+    - SCRAMBLE, SETUP, PLACEMENT (if numArmiesToPlace for the player IS 0)

 ## BVA Step 2
 Input: